 - Once an appeal is decided, the outcome is final.
 Further appeals are not permitted, even if a decision or sanction is changed on remand (except in the rare case of a new hearing as described above).

-- In cases in which the appeal results in reinstatement to Moravian College or resumption of privileges, all reasonable attempts will be made to restore the Respondent to their prior status, recognizing that some opportunities lost may be irreparable in the short term.
+- In cases in which the appeal results in reinstatement to Moravian University or resumption of privileges, all reasonable attempts will be made to restore the Respondent to their prior status, recognizing that some opportunities lost may be irreparable in the short term.

 38. Long-Term Remedies/Other Actions